-Santino Yuot, a leader of the South Sudanese community in Australia, approached indigo foundation to support a teacher training and school renovation project in his homeland village of Wedweil in Aweil State, South Sudan.
+This program grew a relationship in Australia with Santino Yuot, a former refugee and leader of the South Sudanese community in Australia.
+Santino approached indigo foundation to support a school renovation project in his homeland village of Wedweil in Aweil State, South Sudan.
 Like many refugees living in Australia, Santino and the organisation he founded and represents, the Dinka Literacy Association, care deeply about their community back home.

 Wedweil faces staggering challenges.
 Infrastructure in Aweil State has not been rebuilt since the previous civil war, and 92% of its people live below the poverty line.
 Many people have never experienced proper schooling.

 The school in Wedweil was built prior to 1965 and badly damaged during the war.
 It had no roof and the local community had gathered grass and tree branches to create some protection.
-But school was called off in hot and rainy weather.
-In 2015, indigo foundation funded a new roof, which means that students can now be in enclosed classrooms in all weather.
+But it was not enough to keep the school going in hot and rainy weather.
+In 2015, indigo foundation funded a new roof, which meant that students are now able to learn in all weather.

 In 2016, we worked with Santino and the community to organise the first teacher-training in the area for 10 teachers from Wedweil School and 15 teachers from surrounding schools.
 We also supported the building of the first toilets for the school, including a separate female toilet which is a big factor in family’s deciding to send their girls to school.